hrossman/prediction-evaluation/README.md

 Repo that contains utility functions for evaluating clinical predictions

 Roadmap:
-Port and refine code for evaluation of classification tasks:
+1. Port and refine code for evaluation of classification tasks:
   * ROC
-* PRecision-Recall
+  * Precision-Recall
   * Calibration
   * Decison Curves

+  2. Port and refine code for SHAP analysis plots